cyberomin/cyberomin.github.io/_posts/2020-05-30-dear-freelancer-protect-yourself.md

 Don’t ever top up any money for any external service.
 If you need 2 machines, get money for those two machines.
 Don’t lie, never LIE.

+> Avoid the “help us, we are family/friends” syndrome.
+It always ends in tears.

 You’re better off charging more than trying to make a few buck by topping up on fees from SaaS tools.

 While estimating the product dev duration, make room for overflow.
 Don’t just settle for 3 months.